-Let Us Continue to Love
+Let Us Continue to Obey the Commandment to Love

 In his first epistle, John wrote: Dear friends, let us continue to love one another, for love comes from God.
 Anyone who loves is a child of God and knows God.
 But anyone who does not love does not know God, for God is love.
 1 John 4:7-8

 As he moved along with this love theme, there is a moral to this story: If you can’t love each other, then you can’t love God.
 That is a hard pill for some people to swallow.
 Many feel it is much easier to love God than to love some people.
 But according to John, that’s an invalid argument.

 There is nowhere that says that we have the option of not loving someone.
 Even if we consider them unlovable.
 In 1 Corinthian 13, it mentions the qualities of love.
 One of the things it isn’t is conditional.
 Are we capable of loving unconditionally as described in that chapter?
 Probably not in this life.
 But it is a goal we can work toward.

 Read a related post on 1 Corinthians 13 called, How Can Love Be Always and Never?

 John was with Jesus at the very beginning of His ministry.
 Because of the emphasis Jesus put on love, John wrote about it in each of his biblical writings.
 He let his readers know that the commandment to love was nothing new.
 John was convinced that loving one another was the most important way to live.

 Lord, thank you for loving us unconditionally.
 Help us to love others the same way that you love us.